contributte/planette-site/content/oldPlanette/2012/2012-01-30-how-to-pass-values-to-helper-helper-loader.md

 author: "Martin Zlámal"
 ---

-If you need to pass a helper already defined values or database results, you can do it through anynomous function.
+If you need to pass a helper already defined values or database results, you can do it through anonymous function.

 ### Static list